top of page

 ear wax microsuction in Dulwich and Crystal Palace - hearingnow uk

-Production of ear wax in your ear is a healthy process to a. create an acidic environment to kill the batteries and bugs, and b. to make your ear canal waterproof.
-The exit of the ear wax is also natural.
-When we speak or chew food the geometry of the ear canal stretches to the sides which in turn pushes the excess of the ear wax outward.
+Production of ear wax in your ear is a healthy process to a. create an acidic environment to kill the bacteria and germ, and b. to make your ear canal waterproof.
+The exit of the ear wax is also a natural process.
+When we speak or chew food the geometry of the ear canal stretches to the sides, pushing the excess of the ear wax outward.

-Different methods to clear a blocked ear at home
+What techniques do people commonly use to clear a blocked ear at home?

 There are many ways to clear a blocked ear at home, including ear drops, ear sprays, irrigation (syringing), ear candles, and manual instruments.